fnproject/tutorials/grafana/README.md

 >* Specify the Prometheus data source `PromDS` created above
 >* Click **Import**

 You should then see the `Fn docker stats` Grafana dashboard showing `Docker statistics`.
 Once again when you first display this dashboard it will display just one graph.
-Use the pull-down list at the top to select which particular metrics you desire.
+Use the pull-down list at the top to select which particular `docker stats` metrics you desire.

-To view the available Fn docker stats:
+To view the available `Fn docker stats` metrics:

 >![user input](../images/userinput.png)
 >```shell